octo-technology/OpenTezos/docs/ligo/unit_testing.md

     pass
 ```

-PyTezos expects the path to a file containing Michelson code `path_to_michelson_contract`.
+**PyTezos** expects the path to a file containing Michelson code `path_to_michelson_contract`.

-The compiled contract will have been obtained with a command of this type:
+The compiled contract is obtained with a command of this type:

 ```shell
 ligo compile-contract file.ligo main > contract.tz